BlueWinds/WarTechIIC/Campaigns.md

       postContractEvent: sword_4_postcontract

-      # Can't use both these together
+      # A contract can only have withinDays or immediate, not both
-      forcedDays: 7
+      withinDays: 7
       immediate: true
 ```